ProfessorKazarinoff/MATLAB-light-relay/README.md

 # MATLAB-light-relay
 A student project for ENGR114 at Portland Community College.
-Uses MATLAB connected to an Arudino over serial to control a relay that swithes a light on and off..
+Uses MATLAB connected to an Arudino over serial to control a relay that swithes a light on and off.

 ## Problem Statement
 The objective was to find a way to turn a light on and off by using the Arduino micro controller